 Our personality plays an essential role in how we see the world and feel attracted to certain people.
 Knowing about and understanding our personality type are definitely important factors for self-development.
 By being aware of our strengths and recognizing those personality traits that we need to work on, we can improve our interpersonal relationships.

 If you want to discover more about personality psychology, and find some wholesome alternatives to the enneagram, check our our definitive guide to personality types!
-But most importantly, don’t forget that your is found in the fact that you’re a beloved daughter or son of God.
-He calls you beloved, regardless of what you take!
+But most importantly, don’t forget that your true identity is found in the fact that you’re a beloved daughter or son of God.
+He calls you beloved, regardless of what personality test you take!

 Chloe Langr is a very short stay-at-home-wife, whose growth has probably been stunted by the inhumane amounts of coffee she regularly consumes.
 When she is not buried in a growing stack of books, she can be found spending time with her husband, geeking out over Theology of the Body, or podcasting.
 You can find more about her on her blog "Old Fashioned Girl."